day8/re-frame/docs/data-oriented-design.md

     For example, with hiccup at runtime two things are happening:

       - one execution context (ClojureScript) creates the data `(into [:div] (map renderer items))`
-      - one execution context interpets the data (as code) - Reagent.
+      - one execution context interprets the data (as code) - Reagent.

     Same for string-oriented programming.
 One context creates the regex string (perhaps it is just a literal in that context).
 And the other context executes it.